vectorlang/vector/docs/final/language-tutorial.md

       return 0;
     }

-In this example the when `@map` is called, it returns an array of the squares of the elements of the input array.
+In this example the when `map` is called, it returns an array of the squares of the elements of the input array.

 ####2.9.2 reduce